HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

     -ringAPIVersion <value>
     ```

-    Use this attribute to specify the subscriber ID for which the mismatch needs to be deleted:
+    Use this attribute to specify the subscriber ID for which the mismatch needs to be deleted.
+If this field is not passed, then all the mismatch information will be deleted:

     ```
     -subscriberId <value>